Trevysgit1/trevysgit1.github.io/essays/ProjectProposal.md

 Flashcard App

 ## Problem
 Most people today take notes in digital form instead of pen and paper.
 This allows limited options to study the material you have written down.
-Most of the options that I have seen before regarding on[...]
+Most of the options that I have seen before regarding online flashcard apps require paid subscriptions to unlock the unlimited versions and features.

 ## Solution
 This flashcard app will allow students to turn their notes into flashcards that they can use as much as they want, and make as much flashcards as needed.
-They will also be able to search for flashcard[...]
+They will also be able to search for flashcard decks that people have made so you don't have to make your own from scratch.

 ## Mockup Page Ideas
 - Home Page, Shows the flashcard decks that you have made